 Soft tissue tumors can develop in every type of soft tissue in the body, including nerves, fat, muscle, tendons, the lining of joints, blood vessels, or lymph vessels.
 They can be malignant (cancerous) or benign.
 Malignant tumors are known as soft tissue sarcomas (STS).

 These tumors can occur almost anywhere in the body.
 About 60 percent of soft tissue sarcomas occur in the legs and arms.
 They can also occur in the trunk, abdomen, and head and neck region.
-(For tumors that develop in bones and cartilage, see

 Small soft-tissue sarcomas may go unnoticed.
 However, as a STS grows, it can interfere with the body's normal functions.